gregjoeval/Windward-Horizon/README.md

 _Based on the original docker image [gameservers/windward](https://hub.docker.com/r/gameservers/windward/)_

-See more about Windward at: [https://store.steampowered.com/app/2665460/Windward_Horizon/](https://store.steampowered.com/app/2665460/Windward_Horizon/)
+See more about Windward Horizon at: [https://store.steampowered.com/app/2665460/Windward_Horizon/](https://store.steampowered.com/app/2665460/Windward_Horizon/)

 You can use the following environment variables passed to the Docker container to configure your server.

-* WINDWARD_SERVER_NAME - The name of the windward server.
+* WINDWARD_SERVER_NAME - The name of the server.
 * WINDWARD_SERVER_WORLD - The name of the world to create on the server.
 * WINDWARD_SERVER_PORT - The port number to use for the server (Note - This will require you exposing other ports within your container)
 * WINDWARD_SERVER_PUBLIC - 1 = public, anything else will make this server private (default: 0).